-Life Launch is an innovative, multi-faceted program that prepares young adults who are blind or visually impaired, with multiple disabilities, for independent living through hands-on work experience, concrete skill development, and real-world community engagement.
+Life Launch is an innovative, multi-faceted program that prepares young adults with multiple disabilities, for independent living through hands-on work experience, concrete skill development, and real-world community engagement.

 Suggested two-year enrollment